nickpoison/nickpoison.github.io/rissues.md

 # either detach it
 detach(package:dplyr)

+# or fix it yourself if you want dplyr
+# this is a great idea from  https://stackoverflow.com/a/65186251
+library(dplyr, exclude = c("filter", "lag"))  # remove the culprits
+Lag <- dplyr::lag            # and do what the dplyr ...
+Filter <- dplyr::filter      # ... maintainers refuse to do

-# or take back the commands
+# or just take back the commands
 filter = stats::filter
 lag = stats::lag

 ```
 ⭐⭐⭐⭐⭐